MicrosoftDocs/power-platform/power-platform/guidance/coe/power-bi-nurture.md

 ## App Gurus

 The **App Gurus** page gives you an overview of which makers are using which connectors.
-Makers with a high usage of different connectors are likely more advanced and might turn into your champions; makers who use only Office connectors are likely at the beginning of their journey and might need a helping hand.
+Makers with a high usage of different connectors are likely more advanced and might turn into your champions.
+Makers who use only Office connectors are likely at the beginning of their journey and might need a helping hand.

 ![App Gurus.](media/pb-21.png "App Gurus")